 VAT: Prices above are exclusive of 20% VAT.
 If you are registering from a European Institution/Company (excluding UK), please enter your VAT number at time of booking.
 Entering a valid VAT number will eliminate the VAT charge.
 If you do not enter a valid VAT number, 20% VAT will be automatically added to your fee.

-WHAT’S INCLUDED: the registration fees above include full access to the conference, delegate bag, coffee, refreshments and lunch.
+WHAT’S INCLUDED: the registration fees above include full access to the conference, delegate bag, coffee, refreshments, lunch & drinks reception.

 DINNER: the networking dinner is not included in the registration fees and can be purchased at time of booking.